section-engineering-education/engineering-education/content/articles/place-locator-with-geojson/index.md

-GeoJson is a conventional method of storing geographic points in a database using JavaScript Object Notation fromat.
-Being based on JSON GeoJson easily integrates with JavaScript.
-Geojson allowa the encoding of Geographic features like Latitude, Longitude, line strings, and Polygons.
+GeoJson is a conventional method of storing geographic points in a database using JavaScript Object Notation format.
+Being based on JSON, GeoJson easily integrates with JavaScript.
+In addition, GeoJson allows the encoding of Geographic features like Latitude, Longitude, line strings, and Polygons.

 This article will walk the reader through the use of GeoJson to build a place locator application using Javascript.
 In the article, we will develop an application that adds a location to a MongoDB database, Geocodes it to obtain the latitude, longitude and a readable address of the location then displays the latitudinal and longitudinal mapping of the locations on a map.